 Given all of these considerations, I hope it's clear why I don't consider having firm Bible belief as important as Christians might think it is for recognizing God's Word when it is broadcast by his end-time prophet.

-By the way, speaking of signs, my wife pointed out a mystery regarding when Lot tried to warn his sons-in-law about Sodom's impending doom that the two angels of God had predicted.
+By the way, speaking of signs, there is a mystery regarding when Lot tried to warn his sons-in-law about Sodom's impending doom that the two angels of God had predicted.
 Genesis says they thought he was joking.
 What's curious about their response is had they not heard that the night before the whole town had tried to have sex with the two angels and were miraculously blinded (apparently only temporarily) for it?
 With that remarkable event fresh in their minds, why did they not believe that these same angels had delivered news of a trustworthy judgment on Sodom for its wickedness that had just been on display?
 I think it's because even an indirect sign like that (which a demonstration of the angel's power was) is also not specific enough to convince people that God has spoken through his messenger.

 I hope everyone who believes in the Bible and trusts that they won't reject someone who comes speaking in conformity with the Bible takes this to heart.
 It's not enough.
 Pray for the strength to escape...